ltatka/oscillatorDB/README.md

     print(model['num_reactions'])
 ```

-The collection can also be directly queried.
-Importing mongoMethods is still required to access the database and the collection must be accessed prior to query.
+The collection can also be directly queried after directly connecting to the database collection
 ```
 import mongoMethods as mm

-connection = mm.get_connection()

-# Access the collection prior to query
+# Connect to the database collection
 collection = mm.collection

 # Get oscillators with 3 nodes and 5 reactions